inasafe/inasafe-doc/docs/source/training/beginner/osm/101-basic-concept-of-osm-website.rst

 many different people contributing just a little bit at a time provided us with a data file that allows us to do very impressive analysis, and help an entire community prepare for the next time there is a flood.
-In this sense, the work is somehow cyclical.
+In this sense, the work is cyclical.
 The community contributes data so that emergency managers can design highly effective contingency plans, and those plans may then be used to benefit the community at large.
 And the more data that the community provides, the better the contingency planning